 When it comes to law school admissions—as it does with most deadline-driven things in life—the early bird tends to get the worm.
 We advise students to apply early, though this doesn’t necessarily mean Early Decision.
 However, you always want to give yourself the best chance you can, especially in a year when more people are applying to law school.
 This means that if you took a fall LSAT and didn’t do as well as you hoped, you can retake the LSAT in January, especially if you’re potentially applying to law school with a low GPA.

 2. You might have more time to prep for the LSAT.

 November and December might be rife with distractions, what with the holidays, final exams, and impending travel plans.
 However, many students are on winter break beginning in December.
 This hopefully gives you a solid month to prep for the January LSAT.
 While you shouldn’t study for solely one month, you can use this time to ramp up your prep and maybe sneak in some more practice LSAT questions or practice tests.
-If you need more material, sign-up for the monthly Blueprint Online Anytime Course subscription—there’s no cancellation fee!
-If you prefer an instructor-guided class, we created an Accelerated Live Online class just for last-minute January LSAT-Flex students.
+If you need more material, sign-up for the monthly Blueprint Self-Paced Course subscription—there’s no cancellation fee!
+If you prefer an instructor-guided class, we created an Accelerated Live Course class just for last-minute January LSAT-Flex students.

 3. LSAT prep is the perfect distraction from everything else.